gaultier/blog/detect_data_races_with_dtrace.md

      }
 ```

-This allows for N concurrent reader or one concurrent writer.
-This means that we now can have multiple concurrent threads reading the same address in memory.
+The code is very similar in its structure to the mutex version, but this now allows for N concurrent reader or one concurrent writer.
+It means that we now can have multiple concurrent threads reading the same address in memory.

-To take full advantage of this, we spawn another thread that also reads in a loop the length:
+To take full advantage of this, we spawn another thread that also reads the length in a loop:

 ```diff
 diff --git a/blog_rwlock b/blog_rwlock